mz2/MPMailingListService/README.md

 ## MPMailingListService [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 - `MailingListService`: Mailchimp based mailing list signup service, backed by ChimpKit3.
-- `MailingListSignupViewController`: a macOS view controller that can be placed in a window controller to act as a ready-made solution UI f.
+- `MailingListSignupViewController`: a macOS view controller that can be placed in a window controller for mailing list signup.
+Safe to be subclassed, but you might not need to.
+- `MailingListSignupWindowController`: a macOS window controller that can be used as a ready-made UI for mailing list signup.
+All UI visible properties are IBInspectable and can be therefore set in Interface Builder, with commonly no need to subclass.
+Safe to be subclassed, but you might not need to.
 - `Mailing List Example.app`: an example app that demonstrates using `MailingListSignupViewController`.

 <img title="Example A" src="./example-1.png" width="350" />